 Naturally, this is preceded by debates on in-house v agency, and there are times when working with an agency simply doesn’t make sense.

-Since the cost of an agency is generally higher than an in-house marketing resource, businesses need to get the most out of the agency to justify the expense.
+Generally speaking, the ongoing services of an advertising agency cost more than managing an in-house marketing resource.
+This means businesses need to get the most out of their agency to justify the expense.

 This is probably the #1 reason why client-agency relationships fail.